 180 Medical Was There for Darlene’s Ostomy Needs

-After Darlene got back home, she says it took at least a few weeks to get used to living with her new ostomy.
+After Darlene got back home, she said it took at least a few weeks to get used to living with her new ostomy.
 “My biggest fear was having leakage or an accident where the pouch could pop off.”

 Luckily, 180 Medical was right there for all of Darlene’s ostomy supply needs.
 “Whenever I had issues, I knew I could call 180 Medical.
 The ostomy specialists were very knowledgeable and walked me through every scenario.”